robin-douziech/bookman/docs/Neural Network Report.md

 Now we have a model that gives us the embeddings of an image that goes through the neural network

-Then we need to define the transforms, i.e how our image is gonna be pre-processed before going through out neural network.
+Then we need to define the transforms, i.e how our image is gonna be pre-processed before going through our neural network.
 VGG has a specific set of transforms defined so we'll use that:

 ```python
 transform = transforms.Compose([